GrazhdanochkaMariya/Helper/README.md

-# Marketing Lead Helper Tool
+# Helper Tool

-Marketing Lead Helper Tool is a FastAPI-based application designed to streamline lead management processes for Andersen's lead generation department.
+Helper Tool is a FastAPI-based application designed to streamline lead management processes.
 Its primary functionalities include managing Google Sheets and providing a user-friendly interface for accessing various APIs.

 ### Features